Zendesk voice support: A complete overview for 2026

 What is Zendesk voice support?

-In simple terms, Zendesk voice support is a phone system that runs over the internet (VoIP) and is baked directly into the Zendesk Suite.
+In simple terms, Zendesk voice support is a robust phone system that runs over the internet (VoIP) and is baked directly into the Zendesk Suite.
 Instead of having a separate phone app or system, your support team can make and receive calls from the exact same screen they use for emails, chats, and social media tickets.

 Key features of Zendesk voice support